ha554n/Neuraesthetic-Variables-Measures/README.md

-# Neuraesthetic-Variables-Measures
+# Neuroaesthetic-Variables-Measures
 A collection of scripts that measure 'neuroaesthetic' variables such as symmetry, balance, complexity, etc in images.

 A detailed description of the measures can be found here https://www.frontiersin.org/articles/10.3389/fnhum.2017.00094/full

-Instructions for using scripts.
+## Instructions for using scripts.

 1. Set the paths to save the data in the body of the files;
 2. Run woComplexity, choosing from two to six paintings;